De Havilland Chipmunk WP808: Turnhouse Training Legend - Enhanced Edition

-The remarkable story of De Havilland Chipmunk WP808, stationed at RAF Turnhouse (now Edinburgh Airport) in 1962, and its role in training generations of RAF pilots.
+A comprehensive, research-backed account of De Havilland Chipmunk WP808, stationed at RAF Turnhouse (now Edinburgh Airport) in 1962, examining its role in training generations of RAF pilots, the aircraft's design excellence, and its place in Scottish aviation history.

 De Havilland Chipmunk WP808: Turnhouse Training Legend - Expert analysis by Charles E. MacKay